Claude Opus 4.5Batch 1

 • Self-correction (hearing yourself say something stupid)

-• Combinatorial recombination with another mind's contributions
+• Combinatorial with another mind's contributions

 • The creation of an "extended cognitive system" beyond one brain

-8. Scale and Physical Reality — The Imprisoned Imagination
+8. Scale and Physical Reality — The

-"One of the other things that I learnt through these interactions was to get the scale of everything right... the DNA in a bacterium is 1mm long.
+"One of the other things that I learnt through these interactions was to get the scale of everything right... the in a bacterium is 1mm long.
 And it's in a bacterium that's 1μ.
-So the DNA has been folded up a thousand times.
+So the has been folded up a thousand times.
 And the pictures that you see of a bacterium with a little circle in it are ridiculous."

-9. The von Neumann Insight — Information vs. Implementation
+9. The Insight — Information vs. Implementation

 Perhaps Brenner's deepest theoretical insight: